muldjord/skyscraper/README.md

 #### Version 2.0.2 (4th October 2017)
 * Updated 'arcadedb' result parsing to fit new format
 * Now scrapes 'msx' platform families correctly with the 'screenscraper' module
+* Changed limit for iso checksumming to 20 megs to avoid running out of memory.

 #### Version 2.0.1 (15th September 2017)
 * Removed 'mamedb' source files as they were no longer in use